azat-co/aws-intermediate/labs/5-serverless.md

   --timeout 10
 ```

-Memory size and timout are optional.
+Memory size and timeout are optional.
 By default, they are 128 and 3 correspondingly.

 Results will look similar to this but with different IDs of course: